-LION will say the Lions Invocation; Where Lions meet, be present Lord.
+LION will say the Lions Invocation; neet, be present Lord.
 Weld all our hearts in one accord.
 To do thy will Lord, make us strong, to help the weak and right the wrong.

-THIS IS A COMMEMORATIVE SERVICE OF LION AND WE WILL BEGIN BY TURNING OFF ALL THE LIGHTS IN THE HALL.

-(One candle ONLY to be lit on the candle board with the following words:)

-THE SINGLE CANDLE NOW BEING LIT REPRESENTS THE SOURCE OF ALL OUR LIGHT-----OUR HEAVENLY FATHER!

-JESUS SAID, IN THE GOSPEL OF ST. JOHN 8:12 " I AM THE LIGHT OF THE WORLD" MAY WE REFLECT FOR A FEW MOMENTS ON GOD'S LOVE FOR US THROUGH HIS SON, THE LORD JESUS CHRIST------ (A Second Candle will now be lit on the candle board with the following words:)
+THIS IS A COMMEMORATIVE SERVICE OF LIONAND WE WILL BEGIN BY TURNING OFF ALL THE LIGHTS IN THE HALL.
+(One candle ONLY to be lit on the candle board with the following words:) CANDLE NOW BEING LIT REPRESENTS THE SOURCE OF ALL OUR LIGHTNLY FATHER!
+JESUS SAID, IN THE GOSPEL OF ST. JOHN 8:12 "I AM THE LIGHT OF THE WORLD" MAY WE RE FLECT FOR A FEW MOMENTS ON GOD'S LOVE FOR US THROUGH H IS SON, THE LORD JESUS CHRIST

-THE SECOND CANDLE, NOW BEING LIT, REPRESENTS THE LOVE AND SERVICE OF: LION .
+THE SECOND CANDLE, NOW BEING LIT, REPRESENTS THE LOVE AND SERVICE OF: